 Besides Wrigley Field, the next-best place to enjoy a Chicago Cubs game is your own backyard, right in downtown Chicago.
-Created by Reveal Design, the linear design features a patio was made with Technoblock pavers, ipe, black steel and frosted-glass fencing, aluminum powder-coated planters and fire table, and a a grill area framed with ipe.
-Those illuminated orbs can be adjusted to change colors for holidays or sports on TV.Continue to 17 of 23 below.
+Created by Reveal Design, the linear design features a patio was made with Technoblock pavers, Ipe, black steel and frosted-glass fencing, aluminum powder-coated planters, and the fire table and grill area are framed with Ipe.
+The illuminated orbs can be adjusted to change colors for holidays or sports on TV.Continue to 17 of 23 below.

 17 of 23

 Natural Berkeley Backyard

 Guided by the belief that gardens should blend seamlessly with the lives of their owners, Deborah Kuchar of Green Alchemy created a casual outdoor space for a house in Berkeley, California, that features natural materials like stone along with plants that create a lush, private space.
 Simple, classic butterfly chairs and a fire pit are surrounded by angel's trumpet and lavender, among other growing things.Continue to 18 of 23 below.